As explained in our General Information page, the

 is expressed practically through work in the field

-Approximately two days a week are spent in course work
+Approximately 13 weeks are spent doing course work

 Preaching, Pastoral Care and Counseling, Leadership,